TranManhChung/large-file-processing/README.md

 import to postman to run api: ./interview.postman_collection.json

 # System design: ./pkg/system-design
-this repo is following develop-design
+this repo is following development-design